anima-wg/brski-cloud/anima-brski-cloud.md

 VAR:
 : Value Added Reseller

+Cloud VAR Registrar:
+: The non-default Registrar that is operated by a value added reseller (VAR).

 ## Target Use Cases

 This document specifies and standardizes procedures for two high level use cases.